Chateau Musar, Bekaa Valley, Lebanon, 2004.

 WSET style tasting note

-Appearance – medium intensity ruby, raspberry juice rim, showing distinct tears.
+Appearance – medium intensity garnet, slight browning to the rim, showing distinct tears.

-Palate – a dry wine, medium (+) acidity, smooth fine textured medium (-) tannins, high alcohol, medium bodied, medium (+) intensity, with flavours of prune, spice, leather, a hint of liquorice, with a medium (+) length and clean finish.
+Palate – a dry wine, medium (+) acidity, smooth textured fully integrated medium (-) tannins, high alcohol – feels more than the declared 14%, full-bodied, with flavours of nail varnish, black cherry, prune, spice, leather, black olives in brine – it just keeps evolving; with a long length.

-Quality – these are wines with an interesting character, they are well balanced and complex, but do need several hours decanting for the aromas and flavours to emerge, after a minimum of 7 years in bottle.
+Quality – these are wines with an interesting character.
+The 2004 has a perfect balance between acidity and alcohol, which matches the intensity of aroma and flavour.
+It is complex, continuing to develop as it stand in the glass.
+This vintage when brought to room temperature in the bottle, was ready to drink within minutes of opening.
+Other vintages need several hours decanting for the aromas and flavours to emerge, after a minimum of 7 years in bottle.